Discrimination in Hiring Practices: What Business Owners Need to Know

 What About Prospective Employees?

 You have a diverse and thriving workplace and follow the rules, but your hiring practices matter as well.
 While the wording may vary, this same group of rules is in place for your prospective hires too.
+Both employees and job applicants have various rights under state and federal law, including protections against discrimination during the hiring process.
 Every time you place an ad, interview a candidate, or offer someone a position with your company, you need to be fully compliant with both the hiring and business regulations set down by your local government and the robust protections against discriminatory practices.
+Job applicants are also protected by anti-discrimination laws, ensuring fair treatment throughout the hiring process.

 What Business Owners Need to Know

 In this increasingly complex hiring and employment environment, it is essential to understand what attributes are protected and how these protections impact your hiring processes, from your first advertisement to your actual interviews and decision-making.
+Having clear procedures in place is crucial for employers to prevent unlawful discrimination and for applicants to understand their rights throughout the hiring process.
 When you know what the law says about discrimination and your hiring practices, you can be sure that you stay compliant and do not accidentally pose a question or state a requirement that could be seen as discriminatory.

-While the federal protections described above cover only mid- to large-sized employers (those with 15 or more employees), most states have modeled their own discrimination laws that cover everyone, even small employers.
+While the federal protections described above cover only mid- to large-sized employers, most states have modeled their own discrimination laws that cover everyone, even small employers.
 No matter how many employees you have, their rights need to be respected—even before you actually make contact.
+Ensuring equal access to job opportunities for all applicants is a key part of fair treatment.
+These protections are supported by a broader system of employment laws and policies designed to address discrimination and promote fairness in the workplace.
 Some of the most common ways discrimination can creep into the hiring process are detailed below.
 Avoid these and you will be sure that you are treating all applicants fairly and that your business does not risk breaking these important protections.

 Discrimination When Advertising a Job

 Your hiring process (and need to avoid discrimination) begins long before you ever meet your candidates.
-When you craft a job description or advertisement, you need to make sure that every part is fully compliant with all EEOC laws.
-Whether you are posting a traditional newspaper ad, advertising online, or even sharing your post on social media, your ad needs to comply with all discrimination laws and protections in force.
+When you craft a job advertisement or description, you need to make sure that every part is fully compliant with all applicable laws.
+Whether you are posting a traditional newspaper ad, advertising online, or even sharing your post on social media, your job advertisement needs to comply with all discrimination laws and protections in force.
+Pre-employment inquiries in job advertisements should be limited to only information relevant to the job, to prevent discrimination and protect applicant privacy.
 Even the big brands miss opportunities or have difficulty with discrimination laws; in December 2017, Facebook was accused of discrimination based on age because it served up ads that could be seen as targeting young applicants.
-Ads posted on the site were in private groups and indicated preferences for specific qualities, including age.
-Other prominent businesses, including Amazon, have had similar issues related to the location and accessibility of job postings.
-Facebook has now included strict compliance guidelines that are required before a job can be posted.

-In your traditional ads, creating a discrimination-free job post means understanding discrimination laws and coming up with wording that fully complies with every rule.
-Fortunately, you have the chance to edit, review, and even have someone else review your employment ad draft before it goes live.
+In your traditional ads, creating a discrimination-free job advertisement means understanding discrimination laws and coming up with wording that fully complies with every rule.
+Fortunately, you have the chance to edit, review, and even have someone else evaluate your employment ad draft before it goes live.
+Employers should evaluate job advertisements for compliance with anti-discrimination laws, ensuring that all language and requirements are appropriate.
 Checking each part against current discrimination laws and guidelines can help you avoid most pitfalls.
 In general, discrimination in employment advertising can be avoided with a careful review to the following demographic characterizations:

 • Age – Asking for a set amount of experience is fine, but “recent college graduate,” “young,” and “millennial” should be avoided due to age discrimination laws.